eddami/XmlTvSharp/README.md

 };
 ```

-- `FilterByChannelId`: A function to filter channels by their IDs.
+- `FilterByChannelId`: A function to filter all elements by their channel IDs.
-- `FilterByProgrammeChannelId`: A function to filter programmes by their channel IDs.
+- `FilterByProgrammeChannelId`: A function to filter programme elements only by their channel IDs.
+If not set, `FilterByChannelId` is
+  used instead.
 - `FilterByProgrammeTime`: A function to filter programmes by their start and stop times.
 - `DefaultLanguage`: Default language to use if language information is not available in the XML data.
 - `TimeZone`: Time zone to convert programme start and stop times.
 Default is UTC.